-BBTM'S Guide to Coping with the 1600 Meters
+BBTM'S Guide to Coping with the Misfit 1600

 Hi.
-Thanks for coming here; we're here to help you cope with the 1600m.
+Thanks for coming here; we're here to help you cope with the 1600 meters.
 We've heard you're having an identity crisis.
 At school, at home and even on the track, you're a Miler.
-But, you're constantly falling 9 meters short.
+But, you're constantly and unfortunately falling 9 meters short.

-Here's what we're going to do...we've answered all your questions below about the 1600.
+Here's what we're going to do...we've answered all your questions below about the misfit 1600.
 This guide will help answer all those questions at the dinner table.
-And we also have a petition you can sign to #BRINGBACKTHEMILE in your state.
+And we also have a petition you can sign to #BRINGBACKTHEMILE in your state: https://bringbackthemile.com/jointhemovement/petition

 Follow us on Instagram @bringbackthemile